tlynam/PhoneGap-IRB/README.md

-Using web-based irb from
+irb on your phone!

+Using code from:
 https://github.com/joshnuss/mruby-web-irb

-Setup Instructions
+Setup Instructions:
 Install cordova
 For ios emulator: cordova emulate ios

-Known Issues

-Keyboard currently doesn't work on iPad.
-Am going to try another javascript editor.
+Haven't tried but should work on android and other cordova platforms